Mike Krol

 Michael Frederick Krol (born May 19, 1984) is an American musician and graphic designer based in Los Angeles, California.
 After releasing two albums on Counter Counter Culture, Krol released his third album Turkey on Merge Records August 28, 2015.
 Power Chords was released in 2019, described by Dagger as "hit[ting] a nerve here with some real classic catchy, garage rock."

+In 2020, Mike Krol married Allison Crutchfield, an artist in multiple independent projects among some with her sister Katie Crutchfield, creator of the folk-rock group Waxahatchee.
+Allison plays bass in Mike Krol's band on occasion, and she is a featured vocalist on tracks such as "I Wonder."